AnaDeCanha/AnaDeCanha/README.md

-# 👋 Hi, I’m Ana de Canha!
+# 👋 Hi, I’m Ana De Canha!

 ![Ana de Canha](/assets/message-card.png)

 ## 🚀 About Me

-Currently based in London, I’m a Freelance Frontend Developer specializing in creating responsive, accessible, and engaging web solutions using technologies like React, TypeScript, and Next.js.
+Currently based in London, I’m a Frontend Developer specializing in creating responsive, accessible, and engaging web solutions using technologies like React, TypeScript, and Next.js.
 My journey in tech has been complemented by a deep interest in product design, which helps me build not just functional but delightful experiences.

 I’ve worked on exciting projects, including developing a scheduling module for an advertising platform and collaborating with design agencies to create beautiful, functional web designs.